Teaching and Learning

 Do you offer school holiday and/or before and after school provision?
 If yes please give details.

-Room 55 (student support) offer pre-school and after-school provisions for students every day before school, and Monday to Thursday after school.
+Student Support offer pre-school and after school provisions for students every day before school, and Monday to Thursday after school.
 This is primarily run as a homework club and is supervised at all times.

-Some subjects provide weekly extra lessons for Year 11 students, as well as weekend revision classes before exams.
+Some subject teachers provide extra lessons for Year 11 students, as well as weekend revision classes before exams and during school holidays.
+Timetables are published on the school website.

 What lunchtime or after school activities do you offer?
 Do parents have to pay for these and if so, how much?

-There are a wide range of activities available to students at lunch times and after school.
-These include Creative writing, Film Club, and Lego Club.
-The PE Department offer seasonal extra-curricular activities and this information is given out during form time.
+There are a range of activities available to students at lunch times and after school.
+The PE department offer seasonal extra-curricular activities and this information is given out during form time.

 Students do not need to pay for any clubs that are run by Werneth staff after school.
 If there are any opportunities of outside agencies providing an extra-curricular activity, parents will be notified if there is an additional cost prior to the activity running.